Pasupureddy-Mamatha/IPL-Analysis-Dashboard-2008-2025-using-Power-BI/README.md

 ## Dataset Used
 https://drive.google.com/drive/folders/10y6tBPchddZ0BwDOMaXoQwhx76C4Wun5
 ## Question(KPI'S)
--Which teams won the IPL championship in each season?
+- Which teams won the IPL championship in each season?

--Which teams finished as runners-up across different seasons?
+- Which teams finished as runners-up across different seasons?

--Who were the Orange Cap and Purple Cap winners in each season?
+- Who were the Orange Cap and Purple Cap winners in each season?

--Which teams consistently performed best in the points table?
+- Which teams consistently performed best in the points table?

--How many matches were played in each IPL season?
+- How many matches were played in each IPL season?

--Which players recorded the highest number of sixes and fours?
+- Which players recorded the highest number of sixes and fours?

--How many centuries and half-centuries were scored per season?
+- How many centuries and half-centuries were scored per season?

--How did team performance vary across different IPL seasons?
+- How did team performance vary across different IPL seasons?

--Which venues hosted the highest number of IPL matches?
+- Which venues hosted the highest number of IPL matches?

 ## Dashboard Interaction
 <a href="https://github.com/Pasupureddy-Mamatha/IPL-Analysis-Dashboard-2008-2025-using-Power-BI/blob/main/dashboard.png">View Dashboard</a>

 ## Process to build project
--Data Collection
+- Data Collection

 Collected IPL datasets covering 2008–2025 seasons